jmcuneo/a3-persistence/README.md

   The element that received the most emphasis on my page was the "Add a Book" form on the main page.
 This form allows users to add a book to the database called their "library" via a form that takes in a title, author, total pages, and current page number.
 I created contrast on the page by encapsulating this form in a rounded box on the page.
 By making the rounded box a different color than the site's background color and adding a box outline, the user can identify this box as the form that is provides a different feature than the rest of the site.
 This is important because I want users to immediately be drawn to the form, which is one of the main components of the website.

-  I used proximity to organize the visual information on the page because
+  I used proximity to organize the visual information on the page by creating essentially 2 sections to my main page - the form and the results.
+I

+  I

   hat design elements (colors, fonts, layouts, etc.) did you use repeatedly throughout your site